topherhunt/cheatsheets/elixir/howto/phoenix_new/phoenix_new.md

   * Install SCSS support:
     (based on install steps at https://github.com/webpack-contrib/sass-loader)

-    - `npm i --save sass-loader node-sass`
+    - `npm i --save sass-loader@7.1.0 node-sass`
+      (sass-loader version is locked because v8 requires a different setup)
-    - Add a .scss rule to `webpack.config.js`:
+    - Replace the .css rule to `webpack.config.js` to also support scss:

       ```js
       {
-        test: /\.scss$/,
+        test: /\.s?css$/,
         use: [MiniCssExtractPlugin.loader, 'css-loader', 'sass-loader']
       }
       ```

-    - Rename `app.css` to `app.scss`.
-This lets you `@import` either css or scss into app.scss.
-Remember to also update this file's reference in `app.js`.
-(If `app.scss` is your only css entrypoint, this makes the .css rule in webpack.config.js obsolete, but there's no harm in leaving it there.)
+    - (No need to rename `app.css`, any contained scss will be compiled by the new rule.)
     - In `dev.exs`, configure `live_reload` to also watch for `scss` extension.

   * Replace `lib/my_app_web/templates/layout/app.html.eex` with a simple Bootstrap template.
 (See snippet)

-  * Copy in my standard css overrides & utils, as relevant:
+  * Copy my standard css styles, as relevant:
     - `layout.scss` (see snippet)
     - `utilities.scss` (see snippet)
+    - Remember to declare these in `app.scss`

   * Install the Google Material iconset: https://material.io/tools/icons/?style=baseline